babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 > Maybe we should decide on another key in `package.json`, maybe `"es"`?
 Reminds me of a poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).

 Compiling dependencies isn't just something for one project/company to take advantage of: it requires a push by the whole community to move forward.
-Even though this effort will be natural, it might require some sort of standardization: we can implement a set of criteria for how librarys can opt-in to publishing ES2015+ and verify this via CI/tooling/npm itself.
+Even though this effort will be natural, it might require some sort of standardization: we can implement a set of criteria for how libraries can opt-in to publishing ES2015+ and verify this via CI/tooling/npm itself.

 Documentation needs to updated to mention the benefits of compiling `node_modules`, how to do so for the library authors, and how to consume it in bundlers/compilers.